BBC Switch: Live events

-Closure
+Temporary mall and head office closure

 Director general Mark Thompson's strategic review of the corporation's scope and activities included proposals to close BBC Switch and BBC Blast, which were aimed at teenagers.

 In February 2010, The Guardian and The Times newspapers both reported that the BBC Switch website was under threat of closure, in a review of the BBC's online presence.

 In July 2010, the BBC Trust published an interim announcement which confirmed that it would support Thompson's proposal to close both, effectively signalling their closure, but confirmed that BBC Radio Switch as well as their involvement with BBC Radio 1 would continue under the management of BBC Radio.

 In December 2010, Andy Parfitt confirmed he would remain in control of BBC Radio Switch.

 The following day, BBC Switch ended after three years.
 It was announced that the closure was due to a 25% cut in the BBC Online budget, reducing it by £34 million.
 Any possibility that the site would return was removed in January 2011.